nonsodaniel/Th_demo/README.md

 # Correction Regarding the video demo

 I just noticed I made a mistake at the ending part of the video.
 Just to clarify it, the **Teams** tabs lists the available users yet be given feedback and not all users/team members.

+# What could be done to improve the current implementation?

+* Dark Mode implementation

+* Switching to Google Authentication to allow users login with their personal details

+* Persisting data in database to avoid loss of data after refresh

+* Increasing color brightness to improve accessibility

+* Implementation of more test cases

+* Implementation of Offline feedback creation

+# Challenges faced

+* In the early stage, I encountered some challenges working with EsLint Prettier rules without the prettier extension

+* Working with a short period of time because I couldn't start on the expected date due to some emergency situation. **Thankful for the time expansion.**

+* Some style properties in the figma design board wasn't accessible

 # Honesto - Frontend Practical Exercise